lucidsif/apollo-optics-dataloader/README.md

  This is a Apollo/Koa2 version of the [graphql-loader](https://github.com/applification/graphql-loader) project on github.

  Motivation:
 Complex querying with a rest api and building data driven React apps both suck, so I decided to start by building this server side REST API wrapper.
-The nice thing about GraphQL is that it can be integrated with all backends (sql, nosql, rest api) pretty quickly and easily.
+The nice thing about GraphQL is that it can be integrated with any backends (sql, nosql, rest api) pretty quickly and easily.
 I chose to use Apollo to build my GraphQL server since their tooling  makes writing production ready GraphQL servers quicker and more modular.

  Key Features:
  - Graphql-Server-Koa - Apollo's production ready GraphQL server library for Koa  (can be easily changed to Apollo's Express, Connect, or Hapi GraphQL server library)